-To extract business rules for multiple constructs, use the following method:
+To extract business rules for multiple constructs, use the following methods:

-Generate rules for listed constructs in a specified rule set.
+- Autodetect each code segment that impacts a listed construct.
+Clipper creates a rule for each autodetected segment.
+When you choose this option, you edit rule attributes in batch mode in the Rules - Generate rules for listed constructs in a specified rule set.
 When you choose this option, you batch process rule attributes in the generation step.